barcus/bareos/README.md

 * Bareos v19 -> PostgreSQL v13 or less
 * Bareos v20+ -> PostgreSQL v14 or less

+### Tool

-The main idea here is to create a new PostgreSQL instance and then use `pg_upgrade` tool to move all databases from the old instance to the new one.
+The main idea here is to use [postgresql-upgrade][psql-upgrade-href] Docker image.
+It will create a new PostgreSQL instance and then use `pg_upgrade` tool to move all databases from the old instance to the new one.

 To proceed, locate your PostgreSQL data folder, according our own docker compose files it could be /data/pgsql/data !
-Then identify user used to init the instance.
+Then identify user used to init the instance. postgres ? pgsql ? root ?

 Let's try an exemple with data source `/data/pgsql/data` and postgres as an admin user.